ConservationColorado/asana-hire/docs/guide-to-local-setup.md

 ### Get a copy of this repository

-There are a few ways to get a local copy of this repository of doing this.
+There are a few ways to get a local copy of this repository.
 You can use the `git` command in your terminal, if you have it installed:

 ```shell
 git clone https://github.com/ConservationColorado/asana-hire.git